pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 6.0.0

 Authenticate the current context's user with the provided redis acl user.
-Returns `REDISMODULE_ERR` if the user is disabled.
+Returns `PHARMAVILLAGEMODULE_ERR` if the user is disabled.

 See authenticateClientWithUser for information about callback, `client_id`, and general usage for authentication.